Open-Attestation/open-attestation/README.md

 ### Verifying the document signature

-The `verifysignature` function checks that the signature of the document corresponds to the actual content in the document.
+The `verifySignature` function checks that the signature of the document corresponds to the actual content in the document.
 In addition, it checks that the target hash (hash of the document content) is part of the set of documents wrapped in the batch using the proofs.

 ```js
 import { verifySignature } from "@govtechsg/open-attestation";